Active Community Engagement

 The ACE requirement calls for students to participate in college-sponsored activities and programming each term distributed across the three ACE areas: (1) Health and Wellness; (2) Athletics and Recreation; and (3) Participation and Service.

-Requirement: Associate of Arts degree candidates are required to earn a minimum of ACE units each semester, distributed across the three ACE areas.
-Students earn their ACE units by attending, participating, and actively involving themselves in any of the many events, programs or activities approved by the dean of students and the Ace Advisory Board.
+Expectations: Associate of Arts degree candidates are expected to earn a minimum of ACE units each semester, distributed across the three ACE areas.
+Students earn their ACE units by attending, participating, and actively involving themselves in any of the many events, programs or activities approved by the Dean of Students and the ACE Advisory Board.
 The requirements break down semester by semester, as follows:

 Students are expected to attend, volunteer, and participate in ACE programs and events to earn the required number of units each of their first three semesters.
 Doing more than the minimum in a category one semester counts toward your totals in the upcoming ones.